lambda-client/lambda/.github/CONTRIBUTING.md

 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots or screen recordings** which help you demonstrate the steps or point out the part which the suggestion is related to.
 You can use [LICEcap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and the built-in [screen recorder in GNOME](https://help.gnome.org/users/gnome-help/stable/screen-shot-record.html.en) or [SimpleScreenRecorder](https://github.com/MaartenBaert/ssr) on Linux.
-- **Explain why this enhancement would be useful** to most Lambda users.
+- **Explain why this enhancement would be useful** to most Minato Client users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 ### Your First Code Contribution
 First of all, make sure to read or simply check the [Official Kotlin Coding Convention](https://kotlinlang.org/docs/coding-conventions.html)